Essential Guide to Proper Restaurant Cleaning: Preventing Disease and Ensuring Safety

 Wipe down the bar surface with a sanitizing solution and a clean cloth more frequently than usual (every 10 to 15 minutes or less if possible, especially during busy times).

-Run glassware through the dishwasher and consider wearing surgical gloves while handling it.
+Run the glassware through the dishwasher and consider wearing surgical gloves while handling it.

 Remove disposable items, such as napkins, straws, and stir sticks, from customer areas.